inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 Regarding the list of high level requirements from task 1
 * Allthough we wanted to start working on the visual part of the game and get something that is playable, we quickly realized that we need to create a good back-end part of the game first.
 This is what we ended up working on in this iteration.

-Regarding testing and test driven development
-* In the first iteration our codebase really only consisted of what we learnt in the guide posted on MittUiB.
-As the game UI actually needed to run to test anything, we couldnt really write any tests.
-In this iteration we have prioritized tests and followed the principles of test driven development.
-We currently have 24 working tests.

 ## Commits

 During this assignment, Tor Kristian and Tobias will have less commits because of the teams decision to give them the secretary role and to do the written assignment together.